Grants to pay off student loans

 Federal student loan forgiveness

 Federal student loan forgiveness is when your federal student loans are cancelled or discharged—this means your remaining balance has been taken care of and you don’t have to pay them back.
-This is similar to career-based forgiveness and programs because they all involve paying off some or all of your student loan balance, but they differ in where the money is coming from.
-Federal student loans are forgiven by the government exclusively, while career-based forgiveness and grants can come from the government, colleges and universities, and more.
+These are exclusively forgiven by the government.
+Check out the federal student loan forgiveness programs to see which ones you may qualify for.

 State-based grants

 There are state grant programs nationwide, and the state you live in probably has at least one.
-Many state-based grants are tied to certain jobs and industries, so it’s worth researching the state and industry you’re interested in to see what grants may be for you.
-Here are a few so you can get an understanding of what’s out there.
+Many state-based grants are tied to certain jobs and industries, so it’s worth researching your state and industry you’re interested in to see what grants may be for you.

 Grants for members of the military (and their families)

-Military grants are need-based grants for members of the military, veterans, and relatives of active military members and veterans.
-They are often funded by the government, but some may be offered by colleges and universities.
-To be eligible, students must have a military status or have a family member with a military status.
-They will also likely need to complete the FAFSA® to be considered.
+Military grants are for members of the military, veterans, and relatives of active military members and veterans.
+They are need-based and often funded by the government, but some may be offered by colleges and universities.
+To be eligible, students must have a military status or have a family member with a military status, and they need to complete the FAFSA® to be considered.

 Army Loan Repayment Program